-On June 7, 2018, the Company entered into a three year lease agreement for office space in the Empire State Building (the "ESB Lease Agreement").
-In connection with the ESB Lease Agreement, the Company established an irrevocable standby letter of credit (the "Empire LOC") with a bank for \$0.9 million which expires on June 30, 2020 and is renewed automatically for a one year period until its expiration date of July 31, 2021.
+On June 7, 2018, the Company entered into a three-year lease agreement for office space in the Empire State Building (the "ESB Lease Agreement").
+In connection with the ESB Lease Agreement, the Company established an irrevocable standby letter of credit (the "Empire LOC") with a bank for \$0.9 million which expires on June 30, 2020 and is renewed automatically for a one-year period until its expiration date of July 31, 2021.
 The Empire LOC serves as the Company's security deposit on the lease in which the landlord is the beneficiary.
-The Company has a certificate of deposit of \$0.9 million with a bank as collateral for the Empire LOC which is classified as part of restricted cash in the consolidated balance sheets as of December 31, 2019.
+The Company has a certificate of deposit of \$0.9 million with a bank as collateral for the Empire LOC which is classified as part of restricted cash in the consolidated balance sheets as of December 31, 2020.

 On January 4, 2018, in connection with the Reverse Merger, the Company assumed an operating lease for Inotek's former headquarters in Lexington, Massachusetts, with a term ending in February 2023.
 In July 2018, the Company signed an agreement to sublease a portion of the Lexington, Massachusetts space and in September 2018, the Company signed an agreement to sublease the remaining portion of the Lexington, Massachusetts space.
-Rental income received under the sublease agreement totaled \$0.3 million and \$0.1 million for the years ended December 31, 2019 and 2018, respectively.
+Rental income received under the sublease agreement totaled \$0.4 million, \$0.3 million, and \$0.1 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+These amounts are netted against rent expense in the consolidated statement of operations for the years ended December 31, 2020, 2019 and 2018.

-Rent expense was \$0.9 million and \$0.8 million for the years ended December 31, 2019 and 2018, respectively.
+Rent expense was \$1.1 million, \$0.9 million, and \$0.8 million for the years ended December 31, 2020, 2019 and 2018, respectively.

-Lease cost December 31, 2019
+Lease cost Decemb er 31, 2020

-Operating lease cost \$ 1,003
+Operating lease cost \$ 813

+Finance lease cost

+Amortization of right of use assets 1,711

+Interest on lease liablities 1,522

-Total lease cost \$ 1,003
+Total lease cost \$ 4,046

-The following table summarizes the maturity of the Company's lease liabilities on an undiscounted cash flow basis and a reconciliation to the operating lease liabilities recognized on the Company's balance sheet as of December 31, 2019:
+The following table summarizes the maturity of the Company's lease liabilities on an undiscounted cash flow basis and a reconciliation to the operating lease liabilities recognized on the Company's balance sheet as of December 31, 2020: